Congratulations Grant Recipients

 - Cover Page – The title of the proposal along with the name, title, address, email, and phone number of the PI and all researchers.

-- Proposal Narrative – The proposal narrative should be detailed but concise (1,500 words or fewer are encouraged for this section), should include peer-reviewed sources where appropriate, and must include the following elements:
+- Proposal Narrative – The proposal narrative should be detailed but concise (1,500 words or fewer are encouraged for this section), should include peer-reviewed sources where appropriate, demonstrate congruence/cohesion (with your own chosen design/approach), and must include the following elements:

 - Problem statement identifying the research question(s) or the transformative conditions that the research is designed to address.

 - Indicate which topic on the research agenda this proposal addresses.